YangLiu1024/LearnAndShare/repo-manage-tools/git-repo.md

 ```
 `<project>` could be `project.name` or `project.path` defined in manifest file

-this command will create new branch for all or specifed projects
+this command will create new branch for all or specifed projects, <b>and the new created branch is based on the branch defined in manifest file and track this remote branch automaticly</b>

 ```git
 $ .repo/repo/repo start modify-through-repo leaf split
 $ .repo/repo/repo status